yolossn/Prometheus-Basics/README.md

 I set prometheus up and expose my web server accessible for the frontend or other client to use.

-At 11:00 PM when I make my web server open to consumption.
+At 11:00 PM when I make the server open to consumption.
 Prometheus scrapes the count metric and stores the value as 0

-By 11:01 PM one request is processed by my web server .
+By 11:01 PM one request is processed.
 The instrumentation logic in my code makes the count to 1.
 When prometheus scraps the metric the value of count is 1 now

-By 11:02 PM two requests are processed by my web server and the request count is 1+2 = 3 now.
+By 11:02 PM two requests are processed and the request count is 1+2 = 3 now.
 Similarly metrics are scraped and stored

 The user can control the frequency at which metrics are scraped by prometheus